Vipera: Blending Visual and LLM-Driven Guidance for Systematic Auditing of Text-to-Image Generative AI: Related Work

-Drawing from prior work and situating it in the context of AI auditing, \textbf{Vipera first embeds bar charts within a tree-based scene graph}, revealing distributional patterns for images related to individual prompts and allowing for comparisons across prompts.
+Drawing from prior sensemaking work and situating it in the context of AI auditing, Vipera extends prior AI auditing interfaces by integrating several key forms of visual support to enable more effective and systematic auditing practices.
+In particular, \textbf{Vipera first embeds bar charts within a tree-based scene graph}, revealing distributional patterns for images related to individual prompts and allowing for comparisons across prompts.
 Besides, \textbf{Vipera leverages the scene graph as a visual aid} to foster systematic and structured AI auditing while providing inspiration to auditors.
 Additionally, \textbf{Vipera incorporates various view coordinations to facilitate navigation between auditing results and raw images for enhanced sensemaking.} Our work further contributes by evaluating these visualizations in the context of systematic AI auditing, offering critical insights for developing more effective auditing tools for text-to-image systems.